iarovyi/lazyQueryJs/README.md

 lazyQueryJs
 ===========

-[lazyQueryJs](https://github.com/iarovyi/lazyQueryJs/blob/master/lazyQuery.js) is extra small plugin to jQuery that allows you to write jQuery queries with lazy execution.
+[lazyQueryJs](https://github.com/iarovyi/lazyQueryJs/blob/master/lazyQuery.js) is tiny plugin to jQuery that allows you to write jQuery queries with lazy execution.

  It can be very handy:

  *`Resuse` queries
  * Write `less` code